 - Practical learning based on courses, case studies, and lectures led by preeminent practitioners.

-GraSPP joins the ranks of other prestigious University of Tokyo professional schools, including the Law School and Medical School.
+GraSPP joins the ranks of the other prestigious University of Tokyo professional schools, including the Law School and Medical School.
 While these are geared towards producing legal and medical professionals, GraSPP aims to graduate public policy professionals.

-GraSPP professors hail from the Graduate School of Economics and the Graduate School of Law faculties, and are widely recognized as thought-leaders in their respective fields.
+GraSPP professors hail from the Graduate School of Economics and the Graduate School of Law faculties and are widely recognized as thought-leaders in their respective fields.
 GraSPP faculty members are readily open to out-of-classroom collaboration and guidance with students; the MPP program prides itself on the accessibility of its faculty.

 - A Master Degree in Public Policy will be granted upon completion of 46 credits within a minimum of 2 years.